Test-Lab.aiDocs

 jobIdstringJob UUID

-buildIdstring | nullCI build ID if provided
+buildIdstring | nullCI build ID if provided when triggering the run

-errorstring | nullError message if execution failed
+errorstring | nullError message if execution failed or the run timed out

 Best Practices